peterhinch/micropython-font-to-py/README.md

  device drivers.
 Provides details of the font file format and information on ensuring comptibility with the `Writer` classes.

-# font_to_py.py
+# 3. font_to_py.py

 This command line utility is written in Python 3 and runs on a PC.
-It takes as input a font file in `ttf` or `otf` form together with a height in pixels and outputs a Python source file containing the font as a bitmap.
+To convert a scalable font to Python the utility takes input a font file in `ttf` or `otf` form together with a height in pixels and outputs a Python source file containing the font as a bitmap.
 Fixed and variable pitch rendering are supported.
 The design has the following aims:

  * Independence of specific display hardware.
  * The path from font file to Python code to be fully open source.